 For example, if you’re a chemistry student, you can work as a staff member at the university lab.

 Universities in Germany offer a wide spectrum of part-time jobs for their students.
-But, if can’t manage to find one within the campus, there are probably many other part-time jobs outside of your campus that you can apply for.
+But, if you can’t manage to find one within the campus, there are probably many other part-time jobs outside of your campus that you can apply for.

-If there’s not a single job that comes to your mind, here are some ideas what you can work as while studying in Germany:
+If there’s not a single job that comes to your mind, here are some ideas of what you can work as while studying in Germany: